 I’d reckon some of you might argue this is not even worth considering since it’s Intel-based and not AMD, but come on.
 The Tiger Lake i5 is a solid everyday performer and a good match for the GTX 1650Ti dGPU for light gaming.
 Sure, it’s not meant to run Blender or Premiere or other heavy multithreaded loads, and if that’s what you’re interested in, then this laptop is not for you.
 Nonetheless, I’m pretty sure you’ll struggle to find a similar package at under $1000.

-I’d like to hear what do you think about this 2021 HP envy 14, so make sure to get in touch down below.
+I’d also like to hear what do you think about this 2021 HP envy 14, so make sure to get in touch down below.